jamiehackett/etx/knowledge.md

 **Introduction**

-The Airbus A380 project, initiated by Boeing, is a landmark in aircraft manufacturing.
+The Airbus A380 project, initiated by Airbus, is a landmark in aircraft manufacturing.
 This case study reflects the potential of technology and the challenges involved in large-scale project management.
 The Airbus A380, the largest passenger aircraft in the world, was developed to surpass the Boeing 747 in range and capacity.
 The project required an investment of over $30 billion, marking it as one of the most significant ventures in aviation history.

 When managing extensive projects, understanding and prioritizing customer needs are crucial.
 These considerations form the foundation of a successful project, directly influencing design, utility, and market alignment.
 If the Airbus A380's developers had placed greater emphasis on customer needs and market requirements, the project's trajectory might have been considerably different.